 On a cold and frosty morning, while driving to work, you switch through the radio stations to find your favorite tune.
 You begin making a mental checklist of the tasks you need to accomplish today in the office.
 Your mind then drifts to the grocery items you need to pick-up at the store after work.

 Suddenly, you are jerked back to reality when three deer unexpectedly run out in front of your vehicle to cross the busy road.
-You jam on the brakes in hopes of stopping before colliding into the animals.
+You jam on the brakes, hoping to stop before colliding with the animals.
 You breathe a sigh of relief once the deer trot off to safety and escape the hit.

 Many of us have experienced a scenario similar to this one.
-And, unfortunately, a significant number of us have made contact with deer.
-Approximately 1.33 million deer-vehicle collisions occur each year, racking up over $1 billion in property damage.
+And, unfortunately, many of us have made contact with deer.
+Approximately 1.5 million deer-vehicle collisions occur each year, racking up over $1 billion in property damage.

 It is challenging to avoid deer-related accidents; however, you can help prevent deer from hitting your vehicle by following these defensive driving tips.

 In daylight hours, a driver can see an animal at the side of the road or on the road soon enough to avoid a collision.
 However, at night, drivers usually do not see an animal until it is too close to avoid.
 Be aware that most animals are most active during the evening and early morning hours.
-The majority of deer-vehicle collisions occur between dusk and dawn.
+The majority of deer-vehicle collisions occur between dusk and dawn, deer are most active between 6-9 pm.
 It’s crucial to remain attentive and alert to your surroundings, especially when in an area marked with a deer crossing sign.

 Once you’ve spotted a deer, brake, but don’t swerve.
 Swerving can cause a more severe crash.
 Use your high beams to see the deer and the roadway more clearly, except when there is incoming traffic.
-Put down distractions such as food or your cell phone and continue scanning your surroundings for other animals.
-Remember, if you see one deer, there’s likely more to come.
+Put down distractions such as food or your cell phone, and continue scanning your surroundings for other animals.
+Remember, if you see one deer, there’re likely more.